GabCarps/ACTaM_Project/README.md

 # ACTaM_Project : WEB cArPP
 https://gabcarps.github.io/ACTaM_Project/

-Made by: Gabriele Agazzi, Davide Baschieri
+Made by: Gabriele Agazzi & Davide Baschieri
 ## OBJECTIVE
 The main objective of this project is to create a web application in which the user can draw shapes and use them to control the audio buffer and the gain.